nuitrcs/r-intro-series/README.md

 You can [get free help](https://www.it.northwestern.edu/research/consultation/data-services.html) with R and other data and programming issues from Research Computing Services.

-You could work through our [R Tidyverse Workshop](https://github.com/nuitrcs/r-tidyverse) materials on your own, or sign up for that series of workshops this winter.
-Workshops will be announced on our [listserv](https://listserv.it.northwestern.edu/scripts/wa.exe?SUBED1=NUIT-research&A=1) once registration is open.
+You could work through our [R Tidyverse Workshop](https://github.com/nuitrcs/r-tidyverse) materials on your own, or sign up for that series of workshops.
+Workshops are announced on our [listserv](https://listserv.it.northwestern.edu/scripts/wa.exe?SUBED1=NUIT-research&A=1) and are posted on our [training page](https://www.it.northwestern.edu/research/training.html).

 # Materials